✦ My Life is a Lamp ✦ My Home is a Lighthouse

 16-2 Disciples of Jesus Reproduce "After Their Kind" Too

-Matthew 7:16-20By their fruits you will know them.
-Do you gather grapes from thorns, or figs from thistles?
-Even so, every good tree produces good fruit, but the corrupt tree produces evil fruit.
-A good tree can't produce evil fruit, neither can a corrupt tree produce good fruit.
-Every tree that doesn't grow good fruit is cut down and thrown into the fire.
-Therefore by their fruits you will know them.
+Matthew 7:16-20 (NLT)[16] You can identify them by their fruit, that is, by the way they act.
+Can you pick grapes from thornbushes, or figs from thistles?
+[17] A good tree produces good fruit, and a bad tree produces bad fruit.
+[18] A good tree can’t produce bad fruit, and a bad tree can’t produce good fruit.
+[19] So every tree that does not produce good fruit is chopped down and thrown into the fire.
+[20] Yes, just as you can identify a tree by its fruit, so you can identify people by their actions.

 1. Do you think it is possible for us to become like Christ?
 Ephesians 5:1-2; Romans 8:29; 1 Peter 1:21